skinandme/backend-assessment-factory/README.md

 This request would expect our system to reply with a 200 response to validate it received it correctly.

-### Tips
-1. Feel free to seed your database with static customer orders, we don't expect you to build an interface to create orders.
-2. We don't expect you to integrate to a real shipping provider.
-Just use a fictional endpoint where you could send orders to.
-3. This is obviously a broad task, we don't expect you to create something that is fully functional.
-4. By giving you a lot of freedom we want you to be able to demonstrate your skills in terms of how to structure a codebase.

 ## Further Guidance
 So you know what we are looking for, the following is a list of themes we will use to assess your work.